VirtoCommerce/vc-module-pages/README.md

-# Virto Pages
+# Virto Commerce Pages Module

-## Overview

-The Virto Pages module is a solution designed to connect different CMS seamlessly within the Virto Commerce.
+The Virto Commerce Pages module is a solution designed to connect different CMS seamlessly within the Virto Commerce.
 It offers a CMS-agnostic architecture, enabling users to manage public, private, and personalized pages effectively.
 Once pages are published, they are stored within Virto Pages, making the CMS optional after the design phase.
 This approach allows for flexibility in detaching, replacing, or using multiple CMS platforms simultaneously for scenarios like landing pages, blogs, and more.

 ![image](https://github.com/user-attachments/assets/a40ae81a-6f11-4f57-971f-cd512772bd1d)

-## Key Features
+## Key features

 * **CMS-Agnostic Architecture**: CMS is required only during the design phase.
 Once published, content is stored in Virto Pages for use without real-time CMS dependency.
 * **Hosted Content Pages**: Save pages retrieved from a CMS into the Virto platform for efficient management.
 * **Content Scenarios:**
-  1. **Public Pages**: Accessible to all users.
+  * **Public Pages**: Accessible to all users.
-  2. **Private Pages:** Restricted to authorized users.
+  * **Private Pages:** Restricted to authorized users.
-  3. **Personalized Pages:** Tailored content for specific user groups.
+  * **Personalized Pages:** Tailored content for specific user groups.
-  4. **Scheduled Publishing:** Define start and end dates for content visibility.
+  * **Scheduled Publishing:** Define start and end dates for content visibility.
-  5. **Retrieve Pages by permalink**: Access pages easily using unique identifiers or user-friendly URLs.
+  * **Retrieve Pages by permalink**: Access pages easily using unique identifiers or user-friendly URLs.
-  6. **Retrieve Pages by ID**: Access pages easily using unique identifiers or user-friendly URLs.
+  * **Retrieve Pages by ID**: Access pages easily using unique identifiers or user-friendly URLs.
 * **Full-Text Search Capabilities:** Quickly search and retrieve pages by keyword.

 ## Supported CMS Platforms